Nikita Khlystov

 Nikita Khlystov (born July 23, 1993) is a Russian professional ice hockey defenceman.
-He is currently playing for HC 21 Prešov in Slovak Extraliga.
+He is currently playing for HC Neftekhimik Nizhnekamsk of the Kontinental Hockey League (KHL).

 Khlystov made his Kontinental Hockey League debut playing with Traktor Chelyabinsk during the 2013–14 KHL season.

-On 1 May 2020, Khlystov joined his sixth KHL club, after he was traded by Severstal Cherepovets in exchange for financial compensation.
+On 1 May 2020, Khlystov joined his sixth KHL club, Metallurg Magnitogorsk, after he was traded by Severstal Cherepovets in exchange for financial compensation.